 Address: 4610 Carey Ave, Cheyenne, WY 82001

 The Old West Museum educates people about the history of Cheyenne’s Frontier Days.
 The museum houses an exclusive collection of Western American art, historic clothing & artifacts, and one of the United States’ most extensive selections of carriages.

-The Old West Museum will take up a few hours of your time, and you’ll learn a lot about living in the Wild West during the time of early settlement and frontier exploration.
-Of course, the best time to visit the Old West Museum is during the Frontier Days festival itself, held every July.
+The Old West Museum will take up a few hours, and you’ll learn a lot about living in the Wild West during early settlement and frontier exploration.
+Of course, the best time to visit the Old West Museum is during the Frontier Days festival, held every July.

 The museum also features a store, children’s programs, and a Cheyenne Frontier Days “Hall of Fame.”
 The property hosts summer camps for children aged 5 to 12 and advanced Western art camps for 10 to 14-year-olds.
 It’s a great spot to visit on a rainy day and close enough to the Cheyenne Depot Museum that you can easily combine the two in a day trip.

 Address: 121 W 15th St, Cheyenne, WY 82001